Kong/docs.konghq.com/app/konnect/gateway-manager/declarative-config.md

-1. Using the state file you just edited, preview the import with the [`deck diff`](/deck/latest/reference/deck_diff/) command, pointing to the runtime group that you want to target:
+1. Using the state file you just edited, preview the import with the [`deck diff`](/deck/latest/reference/deck_diff/) command, pointing to the control plane that you want to target:

     ```sh
     deck diff \